perforce/setup-p4/README.md

       # Checkout assets stored in GitHub
       - name: Checkout
         uses: actions/checkout@v2

+      # Install p4 cli and cache it if we are running within a self hosted runner
+      - name: p4 setup
+        uses:
+        id: setup
+        with:
+          command: setup
+          p4_version: 21.2

       # Authenticate to Helix Core using P4PASSWD GitHub Secret
       - name: p4 login